Echoes of the past: ultra-high energy cosmic rays accelerated by radio galaxies, scattered by starburst galaxies: INTRODUCTION

 GRB easily reach the required power due to the short time in which energy is released, but there are many issues that question the viability of GRB as an explanation of UHECR origins.
-These issues relate to limits placed by the expected associated neutrino fluxes, radiation losses during UHECR acceleration and escape, host galaxy metallicity, UHECR composition and the ability of GRB to provide the entire UHECR flux.
-(Hillas 1984, Waxman \& Bahcall 1997, 1998, Aharonian et al 2002, Ptitsyna \& Troitsky 2010, Dermer 2011, Baerwald et al 2015, Anchordoqui 2018, Zhang et al 2018, Alves Batista et al 2019, Boncioli 2019, Samuelsson et al 2019; Heinze et al 2020, Rudolph et al 2021).
-An additional difficulty with GRB as a producer of UHECR is that relativistic shocks are not good accelerators to ultra-high energies (Bell et al 2018).
+These issues relate to limits placed by the expected associated neutrino fluxes, radiation losses during UHECR acceleration and escape, host galaxy metallicity, UHECR composition and the ability of GRB to provide the entire UHECR flux (Hillas 1984, {Guetta et al 2004, Becker et al 2006}, Waxman \& Bahcall 1997, 1998, Aharonian et al 2002, Ptitsyna \& Troitsky 2010, Dermer 2011, Baerwald et al 2015, Anchordoqui 2018, Zhang et al 2018, Alves Batista et al 2019, Boncioli 2019, Samuelsson et al 2019; Heinze et al 2020, Rudolph et al 2021).
+An additional difficulty with GRB as a producer of UHECR is that relativistic shocks are limited as accelerators to ultra-high energies (Lemoine \& Pelletier 2010, Reville \& Bell 2014, Bell et al 2018).

 Here we focus on RG as a natural source of UHECR because they are large, powerful, and long-lived.
 Also, radiative losses are not a strong limitation if acceleration takes place in the lobes where magnetic and radiation energy densities are relatively small.
 RG display features such as shocks, shear flows, and magnetic reconnection that are known to be suitable for CR acceleration.